Oracle database data is stored in data blocks.

 An extent is a specific number of contiguous data blocks, obtained in a single allocation, used to store a specific type of information.

-A small table may fit in a single extent, a large table may require multiple extents.
+A small table can fit in a single extent, a large table can require multiple extents.

 The level of logical database storage above an extent is called a segment.

 A segment is a set of extents allocated for a certain logical structure: Data /Index /Rollback/ Temporary segment.
 The allocation of extents for a given segment is handled different for Locally Managed Tablespaces and Dictionary Managed Tablespaces.

 In general, the extents of a segment do not return to the tablespace until you drop the schema object whose data is stored in them.

 After you DROP a nonclustered table Oracle makes the extents available for other schema objects in the same tablespace.

 The block size of the SYSTEM tablespace is termed the standard block size.
 This is set when the database is created and can be any valid size.

 Early versions of Oracle supported just one block size set at database creation, you can now specify up to four nonstandard block sizes, in addition to a standard block size.

 In the initialization file, you can configure subcaches within the buffer cache for each of these block sizes.
 Subcaches can also be configured while an instance is running.
 You can create tablespaces having any of these block sizes.